marmelab/react-admin/UPGRADE.md

 - `selectedChoices`: The selected choices.
 - `allChoices`: Merge of both available and selected choices.

 The `ReferenceInput` and `ReferenceArrayInput` components also handled the form binding and injected final-form `input` and `meta` to their child.
-They don't need to do that anymore and simply watch the form value changes ti ensure they load the required data when needed.
+They don't need to do that anymore, and simply watch the form value changes to ensure they load the required data when needed.

 ```diff
 const MyCustomAutocomplete = (props) => {